Core: Arts, Design and Technology (CADT-UH)

 Typically offered January term

-It's said the pen is mightier than the sword; this course will introduce skills needed to make that true.
-In a world full of tangled problems, being able to write confidently, creatively, and persuasively can empower your participation as a citizen concerned with finding solutions towards equality, justice, human rights, and the civic discourse essential to the betterment of humanity.
-Drawing from a multidisciplinary perspective, focused on global issues, but rooted in the historical context of France, students in this J-term course at NYU Paris (pending feasible international travel conditions) will study and practice multiple formats, experience the value of formal debate, and think strategically and contextually to engage via traditional or social media.
-The effectivity of expression, and its opportunities and restrictions in varied societies, will be examined to form a nuanced understanding of its contemporary challenges.
-In addition to site visits and guest speakers, our class will draft personal manifestos, craft opinion pieces to help you understand opposing and challenging views, create projects on foundational civic issues, and collaborate on a handbook to help empower other would-be citizen-writers.
+Citizen, Writer: Prague: It's said the pen is mightier than the sword; this course will introduce skills needed to make that true.
+In our world of tangled problems, writing confidently, creatively, and persuasively can empower your participation as a citizen concerned with finding solutions toward equality, justice, and the civic discourse essential to bettering humanity.
+Drawing from a multidisciplinary perspective, focused on global issues but rooted in the historical context of Czechia, students in this J-term course at NYU Prague will study and practice multiple formats, experience the value of formal debate, and think strategically to engage via traditional or social media.
+Prague's rich history will offer many lessons from its quest for freedom, from Vaclav Havel's poetry and the Velvet Revolution, to the role of rock and roll music and the subversive graffiti of the Lennon Wall, and much more.
+In addition to site visits and guest speakers, our class will draft personal manifestos, craft opinion pieces, and create a collaborative project focused on foundational civic issues that can empower you and other would-be citizen-writers.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded